balakg/rayleigh-eigendirections/README.md

 You will find image results and corresponding latent codes saved to the results directory.
 If you also need feature distances for further analysis, you can save them by running run_save_distances.sh with the appropriate feature functions and experiments selected.
 More details on this will be added soon.

 ## String specifications for features
 Each feature string starts with one of four keys: id (identity), r (region), l (landmarks), a (attributes).
-Some example strings are given below:
+We give some example strings below:

 1. "id": identity
 2. "r_head_seg": pixels within head region according to segmentation network